 AEMT competencies include the recognition, assessment, and management of medical and trauma emergencies and provides prehospital emergency care to acutely ill or injured patients.
 AEMTs have expanded knowledge on anatomy, physiology, skills, and medication administration from the EMT level.

-REMSA offers classes to meet the needs of the lay rescuer to the advanced clinician.
-Community members can take basic CPR and First Aid courses designed to prepare them to recognize and respond to an emergency and provide care that can save a life while experienced medical providers can continue their education in courses like Advanced Cardiac Life Support and Pediatric Advanced Life Support.Learn More
+REMSA offers classes to meet the needs of the lay rescuer and the advanced clinician.
+Community members can take basic CPR and First Aid courses designed to prepare them to recognize and respond to an emergency and provide care that can save a life.

-The ACLS Provider Course provides the knowledge and skills needed to evaluate and manage the first 10 minutes of an adult ventricular fibrillation/ventricular tachycardia (VF/VT) arrest.
+This course provides the knowledge and skills needed to evaluate and manage the first 10 minutes of an adult ventricular fibrillation/ventricular tachycardia arrest.

 Designed to aid the pediatric healthcare provider in developing the knowledge and skills necessary to efficiently and effectively manage critically ill infants and children, resulting in improved outcomes.